 He loves snow skiing, coconut desserts, Myth Busters, airplanes and jaylenosgarage.com.
 He is completely incapable of going even one day without popcorn.

-Sarah is 19 years old and by now we’ve pretty much decided we’re going to keep her.
+Sarah is 20 years old and a sophomore at College of the Albemarle.
+By now we’ve pretty much decided we’re going to keep her.
 She loves reading, video editing, graphic arts, and music; she is also writing a novel.
 Sarah is funny and wise and comes up with some of the most intriguing twists on words you have ever heard.
 C.S.
 Lewis is among her favorite authors.

 Sarah was diagnosed with Stage IV Neuroblastoma in 2002 but is currently doing well.
 You can visit her cancer website at Sarah Smith’s Spot.